GovTechSG/apex-cloud-troubleshooting/docs/logs/debugging-API-issues2.md

 ![traffic-trace-message](/images/dashboard-traffic-details-header.png)

-This header is located under the **transactionElements.leg0.protocolInfo.recvHeader** column in the Traffic Details panel.
+Locate the header in the **transactionElements.leg0.protocolInfo.recvHeader** column in the Traffic Details panel.

 **Syntax**<br>
 `X-Forwarded-For: <client>, <proxy1>, <proxy2>`